 10. Have Fun and Talk It Up

 You have to be enthusiastic about your event if you want your clients to be excited about attending it.
-Click To Tweet
+Share on XYour energy is contagious.
+If you’re upbeat, your clients will feel the excitement.

 If you’re bummed out or dread any part of the preparation process, your clients will feel the energy too.